Mass-gap description of heavy impurities in Fermi gases

 The repulsive polaron corresponds to the occupation of the in-gap state \circleletter{g}, while leaving the bound state \circleletter{b} empty.
 The energy of the repulsive polaron is then given by $E_{\mathrm{rep}}=E_{\mathrm{pol}}+E_g-E_b$.
 This means that the repulsive polaron only exists if the bound state is present.
 As we have seen, in the presence of the Fermi bath, the bound state \circleletter{b} already appears at a negative scattering length which agrees with findings using non-self-consistent $T$-matrix and various variational approaches \cite{Tilman2011,Massignan2011,Ngampruetikorn_2012}, further demonstrating how the mass-gap description can capture key predictions, both in the finite and infinite-mass limit.

 \setsmalltitle{Polaron-to-molecule transition} One key feature of the mass-gap model is that it provides a natural explanation for the emergence of the polaron-to-molecule transition as the impurities become mobile.
 In this description, the new in-gap state \circleletter{g} plays a central role.
 Specifically, at a critical interaction strength, $1/(k_Fa_c)$, the in-gap state crosses the Fermi level $E_F$ and becomes energetically favorable to occupy.
 At this point, the molecule becomes the new ground state of the system; see \cref{fig:modified-dispersion-relation}(b) for an illustration and \cref{fig:polaron-to-molecule-transition} for numerical results.
 Since the energies cross with a discontinuous derivative, the ground state energy exhibits the characteristics of a first-order phase transition.
 The value of $1/(k_Fa_c)$ depends on the mass ratio, leading to the `phase diagram' shown in \cref{fig:polaron-to-molecule-transition}(a).
-Generally, we find that the molecule is favorable for larger mass ratios.
+In general, we find that the molecule is favorable for larger mass ratios.
 Moreover, approaching the infinite-mass limit, the transition occurs at unitarity, $1/(k_Fa) = 0$.

 For a given mass ratio $M/m$, the difference between the polaron and molecule energy is bounded by ${|E_{\mathrm{pol}}-E_{\mathrm{mol}}|<\Delta(M)/2}$.
+In the limit $1/(k_Fa)\rightarrow\pm\infty$, the separation between the polaron and molecule energy is exactly $\Delta(M)/2$.
+Thus, by measuring this energy difference, the effect of the mass gap $\Delta(M)$ can be observed in experiment.
 In the limit $M\rightarrow\infty$, the mass gap closes and the in-gap state vanishes.
 Here the polaron and molecule states become equivalent, and the transition ceases to exist.
 The remaining state no longer exhibits quasiparticle properties and the ground state becomes orthogonal to the non-interacting Fermi sea.
 The ability of the mass-gap description to capture the merging of the polaron and molecule in the OC limit is in stark contrast to the usual variational treatments~\cite{Punk:2009PolMol,Bruun:2010PolMol,Parish:2011_2DPolMol}, where they always remain distinct states.